uno-labs/UnoSemuxLightCoreWasm/docs/source/usage/AccountHD.rst

 .. js:class:: AccountHD

-   An object of this class is not created using the ``new`` operator, but is returned by the static function :js:func:`sImportFromMnemonic` importing a `mnemonic phrase`.
+   An object of this class is not created using the ``new`` operator, but is returned by the static function :js:func:`sImportFromMnemonic` importing a :term:`Mnemonic phrase`.

 Static methods